pearcej/cppds/_sources/BasicDS/ImplementingaStackinPython.rst

 written implementation of the Stack class.

 The following stack implementation (:ref:`ActiveCode 1 <lst_stackcode1>`) assumes that
-the end of the list will hold the top element of the stack.
-As the stack grows (as ``push`` operations occur), new items will be added on the end of the list. ``pop`` operations will manipulate that same end.
+the end of the array will hold the top element of the stack.
+As the stack grows (as ``push`` operations occur), new items will be added on the end of the array. ``pop`` operations will manipulate that same end.

 .. _lst_stackcode1: